AmericanMedicalAssociation/AMA-style-guide/styleguide/source/_patterns/02-organisms/03-sections/02-card-row-ec/02-card-row-ec-four-up.md

 ---
-el: ".card-row-ec"
+el: ".card-row-ec-four-up"
-title: "EC Card Row"
+title: "EC Card Row (Four-up)"
 ---
 A row of cards on an EC Marketing page.
 There can be 3-5 cards per row.
+This one shows four cards.